Technical overview

 Secure Software Development Standard:

-• Auth tools: Native JWT, OAUTH 2 Native or SSO via KeyCloack
+- Auth tools: Native JWT, OAUTH 2 Native or SSO via Keycloak

-• Code quality control: LLM’s with IDE (Amazon Code Whisper(Q) and Git Co-pilot)and Manual Code review
+- Code quality control: LLMs with IDE (JetBrains AI Assistant, Amazon Code Whisper(Q) and Git Co-pilot) and manual code review

 Check SDK.finance system performance testing to explore the Platform workload capacity.